Foreclosure Of Reverse Mortgages Lending Guidelines

 The leftover proceeds from the sale will go to the borrower.

 What Happens If The Borrower No Longer Lives In The Home?

-In the event if the reverse mortgage loan borrower no longer occupies the residence, and moves out permanently such as a nursing home or a family member’s home because he or she can no longer take care of themselves for longer than 12 months and the move is permanent, the reverse mortgage is due and needs to be paid off.
+In the event, if the borrower no longer occupies the residence, and moves out permanently such as a nursing home or a family member’s home because he or she can no longer take care of themselves for longer than 12 months and the move is permanent, the loan balance is due and needs to be paid off.

 What Happens If The Borrower Cannot Meet Terms Of The Reverse Mortgage?

 A borrower needs to meet the terms and conditions of the reverse mortgage loan.